 A smashed or damaged pipe or even vandalism such as the old banana up the tail pipe trick are other possible causes.
 If you disconnect the exhaust system in front of the catalytic converter and the vacuum returns to full strength, this would verify a clogged catalytic converter or other parts behind it.

 Stuck or burned valves and weak valve springs can cause in proper sealing of the combustion chamber.
 Therefore providing low test results.
 If you think this applies to your vehicle I put a page together about the old fashioned valve job.

 Uneven compression caused by worn piston rings or damage cylinder walls can also cause a fluctuating vacuum reading.
 Leaking cylinder head gaskets can also lower the ability of your engine to create vacuum.
 And of course a manifold vacuum leak will also affect the readings.
 Engine vacuum testing is a cheap and easy diagnostic step in the right direction.

-itself can be found for less than $20.
+itself can be found for $20 or less.
 The tests procedure is basically

 just connecting the gauge to a strong manifold vacuum source.
 Most